ClojureBridgeLondon/workshop-content-gitbook/simple-values/strings.md

 ## Working with strings

-There are many functions that work with strings
+There are many functions that work with strings, especially in the `clojure.string` library

-* [str](https://clojuredocs.org/clojure.core/str) - join values into a string
+* [clojure.string/str](https://clojuredocs.org/clojure.core/str) - join values into a string
-* [split](https://clojuredocs.org/clojure.string/split) - split a string based on a pattern (regex)
+* [clojure.string/split](https://clojuredocs.org/clojure.string/split) - split a string based on a pattern (regex)
-* [subs](https://clojuredocs.org/clojure.core/subs) - get part of a string
+* [clojure.string/subs](https://clojuredocs.org/clojure.core/subs) - get part of a string
-* [replace](https://clojuredocs.org/clojure.string/replace) - replace part of the string based on a pattern (regex)
+* [clojure.string/replace](https://clojuredocs.org/clojure.string/replace) - replace part of the string based on a pattern (regex)
-* [includes?](https://clojuredocs.org/clojure.string/includes_q) - does a string include another string (true or false)
+* [clojure.string/includes?](https://clojuredocs.org/clojure.string/includes_q) - does a string include another string (true or false)

 > #### Note::Create a String of favourite colours